Layer8Err/laserfiche-api/docs/TasksApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **get_operation_status_and_progress**
+# **list_tasks**
-> OperationProgress get_operation_status_and_progress(repo_id, operation_token)
+> TaskCollectionResponse list_tasks(repository_id, task_ids=task_ids)

+Returns the status of a set of one or more tasks.

-- Returns the status of an operation. - Provide an operationToken (returned in other asynchronous routes) to get the operation status, progress, and any errors that may have occurred.
-When the operation is completed, the Location header can be inspected as a link to the modified resources (if relevant). - OperationStatus can be one of the following values: NotStarted, InProgress, Completed, or Failed.
+- Returns the status of a set of one or more tasks. - Provide a comma-separated list of task IDs to get the task status, progress, and any errors that may have occurred. - Leave the taskIds query parameter empty, to get the list of all the task IDs associated with the current access token. - TaskStatus can be one of the following values: NotStarted, InProgress, Completed, Cancelled, or Failed. - This API employs long polling technique and could return the result immediately (e.g. if the export operation is failed or completed successfully) or after at most 60 seconds. - Required OAuth scope: None

 ### Example
 ```python